ZyMa-1/Conways_game_of_life_widget/README.md

 # Showcase

-Screenshots of the 'MainWindow' and QtDesigner interface, showcasing the loaded plugin, contains in [/readme_images](/readme_images) directory.
+Screenshots of the 'MainWindow' showcasing the widget, contains in [/readme_images](/readme_images) directory.

 Version 0.4 screenshot: